Alexander-Nasuta/FAIRWork-Resource-Allocation-Demonstrator-using-NN/README.md

 - make sure you provide the arrays of length 159 as input for the model (see above)
 - sure you are using the correct port (5000) and the correct endpoint (`/demonstrator-nn/`)
 - make sure the servers ip is accessible from your machine (you might need to check your VPN settings)
+- if you not marking the `src` folder as the source root folder (for example when working on a server), you might need to link the packages via pip.
+You can do this by running `pip install -e .` in the root folder of the project.
+This will install the packages in editable mode, so that changes to the source code will be reflected in the installed packages.

 # FAIRWork Project